 2) Fever (usually within 4 days from the onset of the rash) and lymphadenopathy are common with primary varicella and very unusual with breakthrough disease.

 3. Perinatal/neonatal varicella results from infection of the fetus around the time of delivery.
-Infants born to mothers in whom the onset of rash occurred within 5 days before delivery or 48 hours after delivery do not receive protective maternal antibody and can develop transplacental viremia; consequently, they can develop severe disseminated disease (including pneumonitis, hepatitis, and meningoencephalitis) and outcomes can be very poor.
+Infants born to mothers in whom the onset of rash occurred within 5 days before delivery or up to 48 hours after delivery do not receive protective maternal antibody and are at risk of transplacental viremia.
+Consequently, they can develop severe disseminated disease (including pneumonitis, hepatitis, and meningoencephalitis) with potentially very poor outcomes.

 Diagnosis is usually based on the clinical presentation of a polymorphic vesicular rash and a history of contact with a person with acute varicella (although a history of contact is more difficult to elicit in the era of universal immunization).